-This announcement comes just a few months after Impossible Foods introduced a new version of its Impossible Burger at the annual Consumer Electronics Show in Las Vegas.
+Last year, Impossible Foods introduced a new version of its Impossible Burger at the annual Consumer Electronics Show in Las Vegas.
 To make the meatless patty feel and taste more like beef, the new recipe is a combination of coconut oil, sunflower oil, potato protein, soy protein, is gluten-free, and has less salt and fat than the original burger, according to CNN.

 If you're wondering whether the Impossible Whopper might be a "healthier" alternative to the traditional Whopper, we do know that the vegan version is slated to have the same amount of protein as its beefy counterpart, but with 15 percent less fat and 90 percent less cholesterol, according to The New York Times.
 Still, the sandwich is "a flame-grilled, plant-based patty topped with freshly sliced tomatoes, fresh lettuce, creamy mayonnaise, ketchup, crunchy pickles, and sliced white onions on a toasted sesame seed bun," according to its official press release.
 Translation: The burger delivers all the same fixings and flavor as the original, minus the meat.
 (Related: My Search for the Best Veggie Burger and Meat Alternatives Money Can Buy)